geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Cloudfang Keep.md

 - **All creatures in room**: DC 13 Constitution save or stunned until end of their next turn
 - **Alert**: The shriek can be heard throughout the keep and will draw any remaining guardians

+#### **Disarming the Trap**

+**Dispel Magic:**

+- **5th level** seems right - it's a serious security measure but not legendary-tier magic
+- Lady Emer is a skilled spellcaster but not an archmage
+- Matches the DC 15 saves, suggesting ~5th level spell equivalency

+**Thieves' Tools:**

+- **DC 18 Dexterity check** to carefully scratch out or disable the magical runes that trigger the petrification effect
+- Takes 5-10 minutes of careful work
+- Failure doesn't trigger the trap (they realize they're about to mess it up)
+- Failure by 5+ might trigger it

+**Alternative Methods:**

+- **DC 15 Arcana check** to identify the exact nature of the enchantment, granting advantage on the Thieves' Tools check
+- **Covering the carved eyes** with something (cloth, wax, etc.) could prevent the flash, negating the petrification effect but not the shriek
+- **Muffling the mouth** (stuffing it with cloth before attempting) could reduce the shriek to a 10-foot radius instead of the whole room
+- **Detect Magic** would reveal the trap exists but not how to disable it

+**Once Disarmed:**

+- **DC 17 Dexterity check with Thieves' Tools** to pick the actual lock mechanism that keeps the lid closed
+- Or use the correct passphrase, which bypasses both trap and lock

 #### Successful Opening

-> As you speak the Draconic phrase and press the obsidian eyes, they sink smoothly into the carved face with a soft _click_.
+> As you speak the Draconic phrase and press the moonstone eyes, they sink smoothly into the carved face with a soft _click_.
 The mouth curves into what might almost be a satisfied smile, and the lid swings open with a whisper of well-oiled hinges.
 >
 > Inside, nestled in black velvet padding, lies a gray crystalline dodecahedron approximately eight inches across.
 The artifact pulses with a faint, undulating light that seems to shift and flow beneath its translucent surface.
 Even at rest, the crystal emanates an almost tangible sense of temporal weight - as if it exists slightly out of step with the normal flow of time.
 >